-In May 2023, Checkpoint closed on a registered direct offering for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share in a registered direct offering.
-In addition, the offering includes 1,606,269 shares of common stock in the form of prefunded warrants at a price of \$3.0709, Series A warrants to purchase up to 3,256,269 shares of common stock, and Series B warrants to purchase up to 3,256,269 shares of common stock.
-The total gross proceeds from the offering were approximately \$10.0 million with net proceeds of approximately \$9.1 million after deducting approximately \$0.9 million in commissions and other transaction costs.
+In May 2023, Checkpoint closed on a registered direct offering (the "Checkpoint May 2023 Registered Direct Offering") for the issuance and sale of an aggregate of 1,650,000 shares of its common stock at a purchase price of \$3.071 per share in a registered direct offering.
+In addition, the offering includes 1,606,269 shares of common stock in the form of pre-funded warrants at a price of \$3.0709, Series A warrants to purchase up to 3,256,269 shares of common stock, and Series B warrants to purchase up to 3,256,269 shares of common stock.
+Total gross proceeds from the offering were approximately \$10.0 million.
+As of September 30, 2023, all of the pre-funded warrants from the Checkpoint May 2023 Registered Direct Offering were fully exercised.

 In April 2023, Checkpoint closed on a registered direct offering for the issuance and sale of an aggregate of 1,700,000 shares of Checkpoint common stock at a purchase price of \$3.60 per share of Checkpoint common stock and accompanying warrants in a registered direct offering priced at-the-market under Nasdaq rules.
 In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,700,000 shares of Checkpoint common stock and Series B warrants to purchase up to 1,700,000 shares of Checkpoint common stock.
+Total gross proceeds from the offering were approximately \$6.1 million.